-Students have two options.
-They may (1) prepare for certification in any one or more of the above areas, or (2) obtain an Associate of Applied Science degree in Automotive Technology.
+Students have three options.
+(1) They may complete any singular course for a school certificate.
+(2) Obtain any one or combination of State Certificates of Proficiency in Engine Performance, Engines and Drivetrains, Chassis and Climate Control, or Electrical Systems and Automatic Transmissions.
+(3) Obtain an Associate of Applied Science degree in Automotive Technology.

-The Automotive Technology department started at Sevier Valley Tech in 1961 and has provided trained entry-level technicians for more than 40 years.
+The Automotive Technology department started at Sevier Valley Tech in 1961 and has provided trained entry-level technicians for more than 55 years.
 Since May 1994, this program has met the requirements and received ASE certification in all eight (8) automotive specialty areas from the National Automotive Technicians Education Foundation, Inc. (NATEF).
 Curriculum, equipment, and instruction must be constantly updated and reviewed by the NATEF organization and an on-site visit is required every five years.
 ASE Certification has become a national industry standard and is used for working with Weber State University, Utah Valley State College, and The Utah Applied Technology Colleges to coordinate and articulate programs.